 Wood Infestation Reports Q&A

-A. No. Termites are the number one wood destroying pest in the United States, hence its name is often attached to the so-called "Termite Report."
-There are other wood-destroying insects that are included in the report such as, but not limited to:
+A. No. Termites are the number one wood-destroying pest in the United States, hence its name is often attached to the so-called "Termite Report."
+However, there are many other wood-destroying insects that are included in the report including, but not limited to:

 Q. What does the inspection entail?

-A. A Licensed Arrow Exterminator professional will perform the inspection.
-He inspects all visual areas of the structure which are readily accessible to him.
-The inspector cannot see into walls or under carpet, so an infestation may remain undetected.
-If visual infestation or damage is detected, proper control and repair measures will be reported on the appropriate form.
+A. A licensed Arrow Exterminators professional will perform the entire inspection.
+They will inspect all visual areas of the structure which are readily accessible to them.
+The technician will be looking for any visible evidence of an infestation including actual termites, mud tubes that termites travel through, indications of wood damage or other signs of termites like shed termite wings and termite droppings.
+However, the inspector cannot see into walls or under carpet, so there is the possibility an infestation may remain undetected.
+Termite damage is often very difficult to spot before it becomes overwhelming and devastating to a structure.
+If a visual infestation or damage is detected, proper control and repair measures will be reported and recommended to you on the appropriate form.
 An inspection report does not guarantee the absence of infestation or damage.

 Wood Infestation Report